rchiarino/rchiarino/README.md

 ### Hi there, I'm Renzo

 ## I'm a Student, Developer, and Photographer!
-- ⚙️ I’m currently working on Web Development!
+- ⚙️ I’m currently working on Web Design & Development!
+- 🏠 I’m currently developing a side project [Home Automatization System][has].
-- ⚙️ I’m currently developing a side project [Discord Bot][glitch].
+- 🤖 I’m currently developing a side project [Discord Bot][glitch].
 - 📚 I’m currently studying software engineer.
 - 🧑‍🤝‍🧑 I’m looking to collaborate with other developers